garygr2002/Rebalance/README.md

 ## Output Files

-The output files are written in type-specific subdirectories in the directory identified in the source preference.
-The output files are described below.
+The software writes all output files except its log file in type-specific subdirectories in the directory identified in the source preference.
+These output files are described below.
 In each type-specific subdirectory, the user will find nested subdirectories specific to the portfolio mnemonics specified in the [Portfolio File](#portfolio-file), and referenced in the [Holding File](#holding-file).
 Put succinctly, this means that the software organizes the reports by specific investor using the directory hierarchy.
 The output files are as follows:

 ### Action File

-The action file is one of four text files that are output by the software.
+The action file is one of four investor-specific text files that are output by the software.
 Files in this format are located in a directory named "action" in the directory identified in the source preference.
 Files of this type have the prefix "action_" followed by the date designation in the format "yyyymmdd", and a file type of ".txt".
 When run with no command line options, the software will write an action file for each investor that has holdings in the [Holding File](#holding-file).
 The date of the action files will match that from the source [Holding File](#holding-file).

 The action file contains user-readable instructions for rebalancing a portfolio.
 The file is broken down into sections first by institution, then by account.
 For each account, the software will first report the number of shares of individual stocks, bonds, or ETFs that the user will need to buy or sell in order to realize the rebalance.